ArcBlock/forge-docs/src/install/centos.md

 ---
-title: "Install Forge on CentOS"
+title: 'Install Forge on CentOS'
-description: "Install Forge on CentOS"
+description: 'Install Forge on CentOS'
-keywords: ""
+keywords: ''
-robots: "index,follow"
+robots: 'index,follow'
-category: "docs"
+category: 'docs'
-layout: "documentation"
+layout: 'documentation'
 tags:
-  - "install"
+  - 'install'
-  - "centos"
+  - 'centos'
 ---

 A brand new centos machine lacks several dependencies that Forge requires.
 If you met issues on running Forge under CentOS, please read on.
 This guide is tested on CentOS 7 on a $5/month Digital Ocean machine.

 ::: warning
 We do not suggest you to run Forge on CentOS 6 or lower.
 This guide may even not work for that version.
 :::

 ## Setting up users